The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 Roasting cabrito requires meticulous fire management and constant vigilance.

 First, the goat must be milk-fed and processed between 25 and 30 days old.
-If it starts grazing on brush, the meat gets too gamey for this delicate style.
+If it starts grazing on brush, the meat gets too gamey for this style.
 Cooking cabrito is all about fire management.
 Veteran pitmasters roast the animal over live mesquite coals using the Perimeter Coal Method.

 The South Texas Brisket: Bold Spices vs. The Dalmatian Way

-Brisket is king everywhere in Texas, but the South Texas approach would make a Central Texas purist’s head spin.
+Brisket is king everywhere in Texas.
+But the South Texas approach would make a Central Texas purist’s head spin.
 While the Austin-area joints swear by the 50/50 salt and pepper Dalmatian Rub, we like things a bit louder down here.

 Coarse spices are essential for building a bark that can stand up to a long mesquite smoke.